hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 It's important not to pour too much depth at once, because the endothermic curing reaction can cause the epoxy to overheat and cure too fast.
 This results in the epoxy changing shape after it has hardened, which causes stress and uneven surfaces.
 The staff at the timber shop told me that in their pieces they typically pour 5 separate layers.
 My experience confirms that this is a good idea.
 With the 2020 epoxy, pouring too much at once (more than about 1-2cm) results in bubbles and shrinkage after cure.
 Barnes Megapour actually shrinks more (subjectively), but it does so before it hardens.
 But the result of this is that no matter how carefully you fill in all the cracks, the epoxy always sinks in further just before it hardens, so without any permanent impact.
 But still, even with deep pouring epoxy, you need to do multiple pours.
 You may as well do them at a consistent depth and minimise bubbles.

-{% include image.html url="/assets/img/soft.jpg" description="This epoxy will now remain soft forever" %}
+{% include image.html url="/assets/img/soft.jpg" description="Permanently soft semi cured epoxy (in the finished piece)" %}

 Its a silly mistake but its worth saying: make sure you mix the epoxy correctly.
 Use scales, measuring cups, calculators &ndash; do what you have to do.
 If you don't mix it properly it will never cure, and you won't know it until the soft paste is in your piece.
 I made this mistake with one pour.
 Luckily I was only filling some smaller cracks, so its not obvious where the soft parts are on the finished product unless you know where they are.

-{% include image.html url="/assets/img/vertical-bubbles.jpg" description="These bubbles wouldn't have gotten stuck on the top side if the slab was the right way up when pouring the epoxy" %}
+{% include image.html url="/assets/img/vertical-bubbles.jpg" description="Bubbles stuck underneath a peak (but actually above a trough)" %}

 I poured the epoxy with the desk upside down.
 I think the right way up would have worked better.
 A place where you can see bubbles from above is a place where a bubble has space to rise to the surface and pop.
 But as you can see there are places where bubbles are visible from underneath but cannot rise.
 Also, there is no chance that a fold in the tape will get stuck in the epoxy on the top side, because there is no tape on the top side.